 This course will cover the design and implementation of embedded systems from a hardware and software perspective.
-Students will go through the design process of embedded systems for specific applications and analyze the tradeoff between a hardware and software implementation.
-They will be introduced to fundamentals of digital system design using HDL (such as Verilog or VHDL), simulation, validation, synthesis and implementation.
-They will also learn software development techniques unique to embedded systems such as real time operations, I/O operations, and communications.
-They will have hands-on practical experience using programmable devices like FPGAs.
+Students will go through the design process of embedded systems and analyze the tradeoff between a hardware and software implementation.
+They will also learn software development techniques unique to embedded systems such as real-time operations, I/O operations, and communications.
+The bare metal approach to embedded systems development is highlighted.
+Students will learn to read data sheets and implement drivers with bit-level manipulation.
+There is an emphasis on creating responsive multitasking systems.
+An introduction to a Real Time Operating System will be given.